 This is a common occurrence, but one that has not been seen in courts – simply because the injured parties assume that they have no legal recourse.
 In 2016, a New York Court of Appeals approved a suit against a physician from an injured third party.

 In the case of Davis v.
 South Nassau Communities Hospital, a woman was presented to the emergency room with stomach pain.
 She has prescribed heavy pain medication and then discharged shortly afterward.
 The physician did not warn the patient that the medication could impair her ability to drive.
 On her way home, driving herself, she crossed into oncoming traffic and caused an accident.
 The other vehicle’s occupant suffered serious injuries.
 He then sued the hospital and physician for malpractice, stating that the physician did not warn the driver of the dangers involved when driving and taking such a heavy narcotic.

 The hospital and physician moved to dismiss the case, arguing there was no merit for malpractice.
 The case was eventually dismissed by the courts.
 But, the Court of Appeals decided in an appeal that the physician had a duty of care to the patient, as well as others on the road, to notify of the inability to drive.
 Failure to do so resulted in negligence.

 If you were injured by someone else, due to a physician’s negligence, you may still be able to file a suit against that physician or treating facility.
 You will first need your case evaluated by a CT medical malpractice attorney.
-Contact the expert attorneys at Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call (203) 487-5716 or contact us online to get started.
+Contact the expert attorneys at Berkowitz Hanna today to schedule a no-obligation case evaluation.